jipegit/OSXAuditor/README.md

 ## How to run

- * OS X Auditor runs well with python >= 2.7.2 (2.7.5 is OK).
+ * OS X Auditor runs well with python >= 2.7.2 (2.7.9 is OK).
 It does not run with a different version of python yet (due to the plist nightmare)
- * OS X Auditor is written to work on Mountain Lion.
+ * OS X Auditor is maintained to work on the lastest OS X version.
 It will do its best on older OS X versions.
  * You must run it as root (or via sudo) if you want to use is on a running system, otherwise it won't be able to access some system and other users' files
  * If you're using API keys from environment variables (see below), you need to use the ```sudo -E``` to use the users environment variables